vapor/penny-bot/README.md

   * Implemented as `/auto-pings` slash command.
 * [x] Respond to certain command-texts with predefined answers.
   * Implemented as `/faqs` slash command.
-* [ ] Automatically respond to commonly asked questions.
+* [x] Automatically respond to commonly asked questions.
+  * Implemented as `/auto-faqs` slash command.
 * [x] Automate SemVer releases and report on Discord.
 * [x] Report GitHub PRs and Issues on Discord.
 * [x] Report Swift evolution proposals on Discord.